trapexit/mergerfs/mkdocs/docs/setup/build.md

 ## FreeBSD

-Have git, g++ or clang, gmake, python installed.
+Have git, g++ or clang, gmake installed.

 ```
 $ cd mergerfs